Your Baby's Shield: Vaccinations in India from Birth to 1 Year

 ”Healthy children don’t need vaccines”Diseases don’t discriminate

-”Vaccines contain harmful ingredients”All ingredients are safe in vaccine amounts
+”Vaccines contain harmful ingredients”Vaccine ingredients are present in tiny, tested amounts and are not harmful at these doses

 Before and After Vaccination